BonoBono747/Comp6841-Project/Introduction-to-ctfs.md

 Source: [^4]

 ## Types of CTF challenges
 There are different types of CTF challenges that you will encounter, and these are based on the different categories of vulnerabilities.
 Sometimes, a challenge will require you to exploit multiple types of vulnerabilities to solve the challenge.
 I’ve listed them below with a short description.
-REFENCE

 |Challenge Type|Description|
 |--------------|--------------------------------------|